 So, in short, if you plan to create an affiliate site, be ready to fill it with useful, valuable, detailed content before you think about search engine rankings.

 A great example of an affiliate site is WPBeginner.
 It’s a thick affiliate site.
 It’s filled with thousands of useful posts, tutorials, guides, plugins, themes and other WordPress goodies.
 It’s also a community-based site, giving importance to its visitors.
 Yet, it makes money through affiliate marketing.
-That’s the kind of site you should aim to create if you wish to utilize affiliate marketing as the primary monetary medium.
+As a beginner looking to make money from blogging, that’s the kind of site you should aim to create if you wish to utilize affiliate marketing as the primary monetary medium.

 If you want your site to climb through the top ranking spots in the time to come, give these effective techniques a try.